 The Corona Heritage Artists-In-Residence are professional artists and/or degreed educators that operate their studios and provide classes here art the park.
 These currently includes glass blowing, woodworking, ceramics and crafts, photography and children's art.

 These artists comprise the core faculty of our educational campus.
 Visit this link for help navigating the many fluid and seasonal art class schedules.

 Standing since 1911, this beautifully maintained home was built by S.B.
 Hampton, the founder of Corona Foothill Lemon Company, the once largest lemon ranch in all of California.

 We've always called it the art house because it's hosted dozens of great art shows over the years.
-It was built in 1921 and was home to Carl Herkelrath, the accountant for the Corona Foothill Lemon Company.
+It was built in 1921 and was home to Carl Herkelrath, the General Foreman for the Corona Foothill Lemon Company.
 It's now the main gallery space for The Arts Colony.

-Earl Hardison managed the company store at the lemon ranch.
+Earl Hardison was the Irrigation Foreman at the ranch and his wife, Brownie, managed the company store.
 Now the 1922 house is home to the Corona Model Railroad Society where you can see "HO" scale choo-choo's chug in their re-creation of the Santa Fe Lines, yards and businesses from Fullerton to Riverside with Corona as the centerpiece.
 A favorite of local school field trips, the 1949-era transportation system shows how people shipped and traveled before intermodal, jets, and UPS.

 Hotel Del Rey